Chongwen Wang

 While lately I am very interested in some specific topics in theoretical neuroscience: Cerebellum-like Structures, Geometry of Perceptual Manifolds, Clustering Principles of Neural Activity, Bridging Neural Manifolds and Neural Circuits, and how the new neurophysiological phenomena observed at molecular and single cellular level in experiment effects macroscopic neuronal networks dynamics.

-- Research Internship University of Washington Supervisor: Adrienne Fairhall 2023.7-present
+- Research Intern University of Washington Supervisor: Adrienne Fairhall and Leenoy Meshulam 2023.7-2025.11

-- Visiting Student Shanghai JiaoTong University Supervisor: Songting Li and Douglas Zhou 2022.2-2023.1
+- Research Student Shanghai JiaoTong Univerisity Supervisor: Songting Li and Douglas Zhou 2022.2-2023.1

 Zhihu(Quora Chinese version)